NASA-SW-VnV/fret/fret-electron/docs/_media/UsingTheSimulator/ltlsim.md

 ## Restrictions

-Because LTLSIM is using the external tool nuXmv for formula valuation, there currently exist a number of syntactic restrictions:
+Because LTLSIM is using the external tool NuSMV for formula valuation, there currently exist a number of syntactic restrictions:
 * LTLSIM will not work if any of the following uppercase atomic propositions are used as Boolean formulas:
 `A E F G H O S T U V X Y Z AF AG AX BU EF EG EX ABF ABG EBF EBG MAX MIN LAST`